l-j-silver/Hoanoho/README.md

 Give write access to folders named **pupnp**.

 Cronjobs you should be activating can be found in `install/cron.d`.
-Ideally you just copy the file to `/etc/cron.d`.
+Ideally you just symlink the files to `/etc/cron.d` so they can be updated if you update Hoanoho using git pull command.

 Depending on your actual installation directory, you should add **HOANOHO_DIR="/var/www/hoanoho"** to `/etc/environment` to ensure all scripts can reliably find their home directory.

 FHEM needs to have DbLog module activated and configured properly.
 Hoanoho and FHEM require to use the same MySQL server.
 The MySQL user for Hoanoho needs to have at least read-only access to the FHEM database as well as read+write access to it's own database.

 If you are using a reverse proxy in your setup, you might want to ensure the URI **/helper-server** can only be accessed via localhost.
+URI **/api** may be restricted for local network access only.

 ## Compatibility List